SMARAGD: Learning SMatch for Accurate and Rapid Approximate Graph Distance: Introduction

 \section{Introduction}

-Abstract Meaning Representation (AMR) \cite{banarescu-etal-2013-abstract} represents the meaning of sentences in a graph format.
-The directed, rooted and acyclic AMR graph indicates the events and entities of a sentence, showing semantic roles and other key relations such as \textit{cause, time, purpose, instrument}, etc. Because of these properties, AMR graphs are potentially useful for many natural language processing tasks: E.g., AMR has been used for summarization \cite{liu-etal-2015-toward, dohare2017text, liao-etal-2018-abstract} and Machine Translation \cite{10.1162/tacl_a_00252}.
+Semantic graphs such as Meaning Representation (AMR) are directed, rooted and acyclic, and labeled.
+For instance, in AMR \cite{banarescu-etal-2013-abstract} labels indicate the events and entities of a sentence, and structures capture semantic roles and other key semantics such as coreference.

-Often, pairs of AMRs need to be studied, using AMR metrics.
-Classically, AMRs are compared to assess Inter Annotator Agreement in SemBanking or for the purpose of parser evaluation, e.g., using the \textit{structural} \smatch metric \cite{cai-knight-2013-smatch}.
-Going beyond these applications, researchers have leveraged \smatch-based AMR metrics for NLG evaluation \cite{opitz2020towards, manning-schneider-2021-referenceless}, as a basis for a COVID-19 semantics-based search engine \cite{bonial-etal-2020-infoforager}, comparison of cross-lingual AMR \cite{uhrig-etal-2021-translate}, and fine-grained argument similarity assessment \cite{opitz-etal-2021-explainable}.
-Many of these extended scenarios, such as AMR-based corpus search \cite{bonial-etal-2020-infoforager}, greatly profit from a \textit{quick similarity computation}.
+Often, pairs of MRs need to be studied, using MR metrics.
+Classically, MRs are compared to assess Inter Annotator Agreement in SemBanking or for the purpose of parser evaluation, typically using the \textit{structural} \smatch metric \cite{cai-knight-2013-smatch, opitz-2023-smatch}.
+Going beyond these applications, researchers have leveraged \smatch-based MR metrics for NLG evaluation \cite{opitz2020towards, manning-schneider-2021-referenceless}, for re-inforcing AMR parsers \cite{naseem-etal-2019-rewarding}, as a basis for a COVID-19 semantics-based search engine \cite{bonial-etal-2020-infoforager}, comparison of cross-lingual AMR \cite{uhrig-etal-2021-translate, wein-etal-2022-effect}, and fine-grained argument similarity assessment \cite{opitz-etal-2021-explainable}.
+Many of these extended scenarios greatly profit from a \textit{quick similarity computation}.
+Also, additional future applications can be anticipated that require fast metric inference: e.g., corpus linguists who want to find instantiations of abstract semantic patterns in a large corpus.

-But AMR graph metrics typically suffer from a great time-complexity: Computation of \smatch is NP-hard \cite{nagarajan2009maximum}, and it can take more than a minute to compare some 1,000 AMR pairs \cite{song-gildea-2019-sembleu}.
+But graph metrics typically suffer from a high time complexity: Computation of \smatch is NP-hard \cite{nagarajan2009maximum}, and it can take more than a minute to compare some 1,000 AMR pairs \cite{song-gildea-2019-sembleu}.
 To understand that this can become problematic in many setups, consider a hypothetical user who desires exploring a (small) AMR-parsed corpus with only $n=1,000$ instances via clustering.
-The (symmetric) Smatch metric needs to be executed over $(n^2-n)/2 =499,500$ pairs, resulting in a total time of more than 6 hours.
-Given recent interest into meaning representations that cover multiple sentences, such as multi-sentence AMR \cite{ogorman-etal-2018-amr}, dialogue AMR \cite{bonial-EtAl:2021:IWCS} or discourse representation structures \cite{kamp1981theory}, where the alignment search space is much larger \cite{van-noord-etal-2018-evaluating}, we can anticipate that this problem will aggravate in the future.
+The (symmetric) \smatch needs to be executed over $(n^2-n)/2 =499,500$ pairs, resulting in a total time of more than 6 hours.